Lutfulkbr/moviecity/README.md

 # Usage

-To run this program, navigate to the directory 'cd /movie_city' in your terminal, then type './bin/movie-city'
+To run this program, after installing navigate to the directory 'cd moviecity' in your terminal, then type './bin/movie-city'

 # Contributing